AdaCore/learn/lectures/06_SPARK_2014/book/01_Overview.rst

 No aliasing of names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another restriction imposed in the SPARK subset concerns aliasing.
 We say that two names are aliased if they refer to the same object.
 Since access types are not allowed in SPARK, aliasing can only occur as part of the parameter passing in a procedure call.
-As a consequence, when a procedure is called, SPARK makes sure that no **`out`** or **`in out`** parameter is aliased with either an other parameter of the procedure or a global variable updated in the procedure’s body.
+As a consequence, when a procedure is called, SPARK makes sure that no :ada:`out` or :ada:`in out` parameter is aliased with either an other parameter of the procedure or a global variable updated in the procedure’s body.

 There are two reasons to forbid aliasing in SPARK: